Creating a student village on the East Slope

 - When did construction work begin?

 Our contractor started work on site in January 2017.
-They are building the new accommodation in phases and the first phase opened in September 2018, followed by hundreds more in January 2019 and September 2019.
+They are building the new accommodation in phases; the first students took up residence in September 2018, followed by hundreds more in January 2019 and September 2019.
 We look forward to the completion of another 500 East Slope rooms for autumn 2020 and the remaining 569 rooms are scheduled to be ready by the start of 2021.